-11. Access
+12. Access

-At all times during the term of this Agreement, the Applicant shall ensure that the Authority will have twenty-four (24) hours per day, seven (7) days per week, pedestrian and vehicular access to, over, around, and across the Property for purposes of providing the Services as provided by this Agreement.
-As a condition of this Agreement, prior to the Effective Date of this Agreement, the Applicant shall demonstrate to the satisfaction of the Authority that the Authority, its employees, agents, volunteers, representatives, contractors, successors and assigns, and all other local, state, and federal firefighting and/or emergency response agencies and their respective employees, agents, volunteers, representatives, contractors, successors and assigns will have legal access to the Property that will allow fire and emergency personnel and apparatus entry onto the Property for the purpose of providing the Services during the term of this Agreement.
+At all times during the term of this Agreement, Applicant shall ensure that County has twenty-four (24) hours per day, seven (7) days per week, pedestrian and vehicular access to, over, around, and across the Property for purposes of providing the Services as provided by this Agreement.
+As a condition of this Agreement, prior to the Effective Date of this Agreement, Applicant shall demonstrate to the satisfaction of County that County Parties, and all other local, state, and federal firefighting and/or emergency response agencies and their respective employees, agents, volunteers, representatives, contractors, successors and assigns will have legal access to the Property that will allow fire and emergency personnel and apparatus entry onto the Property for the purpose of providing the Services during the term of this Agreement.

-The Parties acknowledge that this Agreement is not intended to expand, limit, or modify in any way the Authority’s independent rights as a governmental agency to access the Property for purposes of providing the Services described in this Agreement.
+The Parties acknowledge that this Agreement is not intended to expand, limit, or modify in any way County’s independent rights as a governmental agency to access the Property for purposes of providing the Services described in this Agreement.

-12. Site Maintenance
+13. Site Maintenance

-The Applicant agrees to keep and maintain the Property in good condition and clear of hazardous substances (other than hazardous substances used or useful in the construction, operation or maintenance of the Project in accordance with applicable law) at all times so as to avoid and prevent the creation and/or maintenance of fire or emergency hazards.
+Applicant agrees to keep and maintain the Property in good condition and clear of hazardous substances (other than hazardous substances used or useful in the construction, operation or maintenance of the Project in accordance with applicable law) at all times so as to avoid and prevent the creation and/or maintenance of fire or emergency hazards.

-13. Project Site Safety
+14. Project Site Safety

-Unless otherwise provided by the Scope of Services in this Agreement, the Authority, its employees, agents and independent contractors are not responsible for any condition of the Property or Project site conditions during the term of this Agreement.
-The Parties acknowledge and agree that the Applicant has responsibility for all conditions of the Property and all Project site conditions, including safety of all persons and property.
+Unless otherwise provided by the Scope of Services in this Agreement, County Parties are not responsible for any condition of the Property or Project site conditions during the term of this Agreement.
+The Parties acknowledge and agree that Applicant has responsibility for all conditions of the Property and all Project site conditions, including safety of all persons and property.

+15. No Third Party Beneficiaries

+The Parties hereto agree that there shall be no third-party beneficiaries to this Agreement.
+This Agreement is not intended to and shall not confer any rights or remedies hereunder upon any other party other than the Parties to this Agreement and their respective assignees and successors in interest.

+16. Successors in Interest

+This Agreement and all rights and obligations created by this Agreement shall remain in full force and effect whether or not any Parties to the Agreement have been succeeded by another entity, and all rights and obligations created by this Agreement shall be vested and binding on such Party’s successor in interest.

+17. Integration

+This Agreement and the Exhibits and references incorporated into this Agreement fully express all understandings of the Parties concerning the matters covered in this Agreement.
+No change, alteration, or modification of the terms or conditions of this Agreement, and no verbal understanding of the Parties, their officers, agents, or employees shall be valid unless made by a written agreement pursuant to Section 6 of this Agreement.
+All prior negotiations and agreements are merged into this Agreement.
+The Parties acknowledge and agree that the Recitals set forth above are true and correct and are hereby incorporated by reference.

-14. Jurisdiction and Venue
+18. Jurisdiction and Venue

 Any suit or proceeding concerning this Agreement, the interpretation or application of any of its terms, or any related disputes shall be held in a federal or state court of competent jurisdiction in the County of San Diego, State of California.
 The Parties each consent to the jurisdiction of these courts and waive any objections that such venue is objectionable or improper.
+The Parties agree that this Agreement shall be governed, interpreted, construed and enforced in accordance with the laws of the State of California.